wonderwagon/Akhenaten/README.md

 ## Building Ozymandias from source

-If you want to build this repository yourself, check [Building Julius](doc/BUILDING.md) for details.
+If you want to build this repository yourself, check [Building Ozymandias](doc/BUILDING.md) for details.
+(Note: outdated!)

 ## Running the game